What is Knee Arthritis?

 Early Treatment

-People tend to see the physio once their pain is quite high and hasn’t gone away.
+People tend to see the physio once their pain has become chronic.
 There is nothing wrong with this way of thinking, it is simple human nature to assume that pain will go away soon, in many cases, for many instances of pain it does.

 However, due to this, during your first appointment with your physio your knee pain will generally be quite high, and often, there is quite a large amount of swelling through the joint.
 For these reasons, early treatment generally focuses on reducing pain and swelling.